mcox53/portfolio-website-jekyll/menu/about.md

 All of the code is hosted on my Github and all of the themes used are licensed under the MIT license which means the code for this site is as well.

 Even though the themes are licensed, the content posted on this site is Copyrighted.

-* Read More.
-Link to license on github
+[Read More](https://github.com/mcox53/portfolio-website-jekyll/blob/gh-pages/LICENSE.md)